lucee/lucee-docs/docs/03.reference/05.objects/string/listcompact/_method.md

 - list
 ---

-remove empty items at the and and at the start of the list
+remove empty items at the end and at the start of the list